team-monumental/monuments-and-memorials/docs/developer-resources.md

 ##### Google Maps API

-On the server-side, we use the Google Maps API to:
+On the server-side, we use the Google Maps API for:

 1. Geocoding (turn street addresses into coordinates)
 2. Reverse Geocoding (turn coordinates into approximate street addresses)